toni-kumari/React_Demo/README.md

 ├── package.json
 └── vite.config.js

-Features
- .Header: A simple header component.
+Header: A simple header component.
- .Core Concepts: Displays core React concepts with related examples.
+Core Concepts: Displays core React concepts with related examples.
- .Examples: Showcases different examples with a tabbed interface for
-            topics like components, JSX, props, and state Contributing
+Examples: Showcases different examples with a tabbed interface for topics like components, JSX, props, and state.

+Contributing
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.
+Please feel free to submit a pull request or open an issue for any bugs or feature requests You can replace the current content in your README.md file with the above content to fix the formatting issues.